 6. Place the saltimbocca on a serving dish, keep warm.
 Cook the wine sauce for about 2 more min.
 Pour it over the meat and serve immediately.
 Saltimbocca is very tasty when eaten warm, right away!

 Note: Prosciutto crudo’s taste depends on the aging time and the amount of fat present in the pork.
 Prosciutto di Parma (from Parma in Emilia-Romagna) has a distinct flavor due to the longer aging time when compared to Prosciutto S. Daniele (from Friuli), sweeter and lighter in texture, while Prosciutto Toscano has a much stronger and decisive taste because of the spices used to cure it.
-If you like you can add some mozzarella cheese (mozzarella for pizza)at the end.
+If you like you can add some mozzarella cheese (mozzarella for pizza) at the end.
+It is delicious and richer.
 Remove the toothpick, add a thin slice of mozzarella, cover with a lid.
 Wait 1-2 minutes and then add some sauce and serve. -Paola